LucasLR2/Shizen/README.md

 - **🔐 Account Management**: Securely store and organize your credentials with category-based autocomplete
 - **📋 Clipboard Manager**: Automatic clipboard history with temporary and permanent storage
 - **📝 Notes**: Create and manage personal notes with a clean interface
+- **⏰ Timer**: Pomodoro and custom timers with configurable sound notifications
 - **🎨 Dark Theme**: Elegant dark mode design for comfortable extended use
 - **💾 Local Storage**: All data stored locally in JSON format—no cloud, no tracking
 - **🔒 Privacy First**: Complete offline functionality, your data never leaves your device